fxsth/pledo/README.md

 - Browse all media, select and download directly
 - docker support (yet untested)

-Until now it downloads stuff into MyVideos - will be changed to configurable download directory.
+Until now it downloads stuff into MyVideos - will be changed to configurable download directory soon.